divio/divio-cloud-docs/introduction/flavours-php-add-application.rst

     "spatie/laravel-responsecache": "6.1.1"

-Finally, if it wasn't there already, you will find a ``.flavour`` director, which contains information about the addon and some configuration for it.
+Finally, if it wasn't there already, you will find a ``.flavour`` directory, which contains information about the addon and some configuration for it.

 Rebuild the project::